11 Best Colors for Presentations [And the Combinations That Work]

 4. Teal: The Modern Middle Ground

 Teal sits somewhere between green and blue, which makes it calm and refreshing without being too cool.
-It’s a favorite in healthcare and education decks, and increasingly common in SaaS and startup branding.
+It’s a favorite in education & healthcare decks, and increasingly common in SaaS and startup branding.

 It gives you sophistication without being stiff.
 It also plays well with white, dark gray, and muted yellows.